The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Jimmy Carter has made news.

-This was ABC's This Week with George Steffi Stephanopoulos.
+This was ABC's This Week with George Steffi, Stephanopoulos.

-Stephanopoulos said, uh, President Carter, you're gonna be the highest ranking American ever to meet with the president of Hamas, or the leader of the head terrorist of Hamas.
+Stephanopoulos said, President Carter, you're going to be the highest-ranking American ever to meet with the president of Hamas.

 His group is labeled a terrorist organization by the U.S. and the State Department advised against the meeting.